moorepants/learn-multibody-dynamics/energy.rst

    )
    V

-The kinetic energy is made up of the translational kinetic enegery of the foot and upper body particles :math:`K_f` and :math:`K_u`:
+The kinetic energy is made up of the translational kinetic energy of the foot and upper body particles :math:`K_f` and :math:`K_u`:

 .. jupyter-execute::